-If a crew fails to start on command, then the race will proceed without it, unless, in the opinion of a Start Official, there is a strong reason for the non-start.
+If a crew fails to start on command, then the race will proceed without it, unless, in the opinion of the Starter, the Judge at the Start or the Race Umpire, there is a strong reason for the non-start.
 In that case, the race may be stopped.